mattxwang/matthewwang.me/README.md

 # [matthewwang.me](https://matthewwang.me)

 Hey there!
 This is my (Matthew Wang's) portfolio website.
 It's made entirely by my own CSS + a few fonts.
-I'll update the website as I get new content, and I will try to do some documentation (but there isn't much need to).
+I'm planning on changing this layout (again) because I think it's a little bland and unexciting - expect some cool changes soon!

 ## Development Notes